thedevleon/burn-on-esp/README.md

 A simple MNIST dummy network (downsized to fit in the flash) can already run with around 149ms inference time, which is quite good for a microcontroller without floating point support.

 Maybe burn will add some quantization options (i.e. int8 / int32) in the future, which should greatly improve the inference time.
+There seems to be some progress in https://github.com/tracel-ai/burn/issues/464.